AxiaCoin/Axia-Network-ui/packages/react-identicon/README.md

 # @axia-js/react-identicon

-A generic identity icon that can render icons based on the theme, be it Axlib or AXIA
+A generic identity icon that can render icons based on the theme.

 ## Usage Examples